needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 ## Tracked Image Prefab

 The [ARTrackedImageManager](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager) has a ["Tracked Image Prefab"](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager.trackedImagePrefab) field; however, this is not intended for content.
-When an image is detected, ARFoundation will create a new [GameObject](xref:GameObjects) to represent it.
+When an image is detected, ARFoundation creates a new [GameObject](xref:GameObjects) to represent it.

-If "Tracked Image Prefab" is `null`, then AR Foundation simply creates a GameObject with an [ARTrackedImage](xref:UnityEngine.XR.ARFoundation.ARTrackedImage) component on it.
+If "Tracked Image Prefab" is `null`, then AR Foundation creates a GameObject with an [ARTrackedImage](xref:UnityEngine.XR.ARFoundation.ARTrackedImage) component on it.
 However, if you want every tracked image to also include additional components, you can provide a Prefab for AR Foundation to instantiate for each detected image.
 In other words, the purpose of the Prefab field is to extend the default behavior of tracked images; it is not the recommended way to place content in the world.

 If you would like to [instantiate](xref:UnityEngine.Object.Instantiate(UnityEngine.Object)) content at the pose of the detected image and have its pose updated automatically, then you should parent your content to the `ARTrackedImage`.